 Have you ever thought that the situation described in Mark is still true today--that those who should know and understand who Jesus is (the Christians) do not, and that some of those who are outside the church seem to understand Jesus better than the Christians do?
 What reasons could you give to explain this?
-Jesus apparently brought about confrontation.
-Should Jesus' followers today experience confrontation with some around us?
-If the church is not in clear confrontation with the world about it today, what could explain that?
+Jesus through his words and actions apparently brought confrontation.
+Should Jesus' followers today experience confrontation with some of those around us?
+If the church is not in clear confrontation with the surrounding world today, what could explain that?

-Dear God, teach us what matters and how we can stand up for those things.
-Help us understand who Jesus is and the power of that belief.
+Dear God, teach us what matters and how we can stand up for those things that matter.
+Help us understand who Jesus is and the power of that belief in our daily lives.
 Help us understand discipleship so that we can become faithful followers, we pray in Jesus' name, Amen.